matthew-brett/barts-setup/barts_setup.md

 block.
 Wait for the light on the NODE to stop flashing, at which point it is connected to the Mesh network.

-Plug the ETHERNET HUB power supply into a power extension.
-Connect the ETHERNET HUB and the NODE with an Ethernet cable (maybe the 2 metre blue Ethernet cable).
+Plug the ETHERNET SWITCH power supply into a power extension.
+Connect the ETHERNET SWITCH and the NODE with an Ethernet cable (maybe the 2 metre blue Ethernet cable).

 ### Projector